With proper care, your ZRE canoe paddle will last for years.

 On the front face of all canoe paddle blades toward the bottom is a small dot.
 This is a normal result of manufacturing.
 It will not affect paddle strength or performance.

-Always protect your paddle from direct sunlight when it is not in use.
+Always protect your paddle from direct sunlight when not in use.

 Keep the blade edges sanded or filed smooth.